Particle filter efficiency under limited communication

 \subsection{Mixing of connectivity matrices}

-In this section, we assume that there exists a fixed bi-stochastic matrix $\alpha \in \RR^{N,N}$ such that $\alpha_t = \alpha$ for $t \geq 0$.
-Under the assumption that the uniform distribution $\dunif$ on $[1,N]$ is the unique invariant distribution of $\alpha$, we describe how to relate the stability properties of the $\alpha$-SMC algorithm to the mixing properties of the connectivity matrix $\alpha$.
-To this end, we define the {\it mixing constant} $\lambda(\alpha)$ of the connectivity matrix $\alpha$ as
+In this section, we assume that there exists a fixed bi-stochastic matrix $\alpha \in \RR_+^{N,N}$ such that $\alpha_t = \alpha$ for all $t \geq 0$.
+Under the assumption that the uniform distribution on $\{1, \dots, N \}$ is the unique invariant distribution of $\alpha$, we relate the stability properties of the $\alpha$-sequential Monte Carlo algorithm to the mixing properties of the connectivity matrix $\alpha$.
+We define the {\it mixing constant} $\lambda(\alpha)$ of the connectivity matrix $\alpha$ as